Community Development Revolving Loan Fund Program for Credit Unions

 How may assistance be used?

-In order to meet the objectives of the CDRLF program, an applicant must be certified as a low-income credit union, and provide a variety of financial and related services designed to meet the particular needs of the low-income community served.
+In order to meet the objectives of the CDRLF , an applicant must be certified as a low-income credit union, and provide a variety of financial and related services designed to meet the particular needs of the low-income community they serve.
 Federal grants and loans under the program may generally be used for services that include 1) Provide basic financial and related services to its members and their communities; 2) Enhancing their capacity to better serve their members and the communities in which they operate; 3) Responding to emergencies.

 What are the requirements after being awarded this opportunity?